-Step 2: Add missing deposits and credits to the balance above.
-These are items that don’t yet show as transactions in your account, but that you’re certain will be credited before you spend any money.
+Next, add any missing deposits and credits to the balance above.
+These are items that haven't yet shown as transactions in your account, but that you’re certain will be credited.

-For example, you might have deposited funds at an ATM over the weekend (and you know from experience that your bank will credit the full amount to your account on Monday), or you might know that wages from your employer will arrive in your account by a certain date.
+For example, you might have deposited funds at an ATM over the weekend.
+You know from experience that your bank will credit the full amount to your account on Monday.
+Or you might know that your paycheck always arrives in your account on a certain day.

 Enter each of these credits or deposits individually.
-For spreadsheets and templates with separate columns for deposits and withdrawals, deposits go in the column labeled “Credits.”
+For spreadsheets and templates that have separate columns for deposits and withdrawals, put these transactions under the column labeled “Credits.”

-Step 3: Subtract outstanding items.
-These are withdrawals and payments that don’t yet show as transactions in your account, but you know that they will hit the account soon.
-For example, you might have written a check to somebody who has not yet deposited it (you’ll have a record of those items in your check register), or you might know that your mortgage payment will be deducted automatically in the near future.
+Then, subtract outstanding items such as withdrawals and payments that haven't yet shown up as transactions but which you know will hit your account soon.
+For example, you might have written a check to somebody who has not yet cashed it.
+You should have a record of that check in your check register.
+Or, you might know that your mortgage payment will be deducted automatically soon.
+Make sure to subtract that amount.

 - The balance reported by your bank

-Step 5: Review transactions.
 Look through every transaction on your bank statement (or online) and compare any checks paid to your check register.
-If you’re not sure what something is, figure it out — it could be a sign of identity theft, a bank error, or a even a “gray charge”—those little charges you don't notice but which can quickly add up, such as an unused subscription you keep meaning to cancel, a monthly fee that keeps creeping upward, or a new charge from a company when you've already canceled.
+If you’re not sure what something is, figure it out.
+It could be a sign of identity theft, a bank error, or a even a “gray charge”—those little charges you don't notice but which can quickly add up, such as an unused subscription you keep meaning to cancel, a monthly fee that keeps creeping upward, or a new charge from a company when you've already canceled.
 Reviewing your transactions lets you find any pesky, bank account-draining charges like these and take care of them for good.

 One easy way to review transactions is to mark the transactions that are legitimate and that you’ve cross-referenced with your check register.

-- If you’re doing this online, flag the transactions that you’ve reconciled with something like a “1.”
-That way you can easily sort your spreadsheet to find any transactions that are missing that flag.
-Alternatively, color the cells so that you can visually scan and see if anything is missing.
+- If you’re doing this in a spreadsheet, flag the transactions that you’ve reconciled with something, perhaps a “1.”
+That way, you can easily sort your spreadsheet to find any transactions that are missing that flag.
+Alternatively, color the cells of reconciled transactions so that you can easily scan and see if anything is missing.

-Bonus steps: Now that you’ve reviewed every transaction, you should be able to avoid any major surprises.
+Now that you’ve reviewed every transaction, your account should be free of any surprises.
 But you can do even more to optimize your bank account.

-- Evaluate overdraft options and decide if you want overdraft protection on your account.
+- Evaluate your overdraft options and decide if you want overdraft protection on your account.
 If you rely on overdrafts to fund your spending (or “avoid embarrassment”), there’s a problem.
-But if you keep it there just in case of emergencies (and never pay the fees) it can make sense.
-Some options, like a transfer from savings or an overdraft line of credit may be less expensive than traditional overdraft protection.
+But if you keep it there just in case of emergencies (and therefore never paying the fees), it can make sense.
+Some options, like a transfer from savings or an overdraft line of credit, may be less expensive than traditional overdraft protection.